 Step by step guide to the new express Guatemala visa extension procedure including maps, Transmetro and chicken bus directions to the immigration office.

 Sometimes, three months is not enough time in Guatemala, and tourists are required to get their visa extended once their initial visa on arrival is up.
 In our case, we were living and working in Antigua Guatemala, and as the 90 days mark approached, we began researching ways to get that visa extension.
 We quickly realized there is a lot of conflicting information online about how to get your Guatemala visa extension.
 At first, it seems pretty simple, you can either do a visa run, where you exit and re-enter the country, or you can get your visa extended at the immigration office in Guatemala City.

 But how exactly these need to be done is where it gets confusing.
-Guatemala changed its visa policy in December 2018 and again in late 2019.
+Guatemala changed its visa policy in December 2018, in late 2019, and even in early 2020.
 The procedure to get a new visa is now very different than it used to be.
 Under the new guidelines, you no longer need to wait a week to pick up your visa in Guatemala city.
 For this reason, the once very popular visa run is no longer the best option.
 We will update this article if we hear of new information and as always, feel free to leave us comments below about your own experience so that we may help other travelers!